KingsGambitLab/Lecture_Notes/articles/Akash Articles/md/String_hashing.md

 You are given left($l$) and right($r$) indices of a substring, you are required to check whether the given substring is palindrome or not.

+We will simply compare hashes of two half parts of substring $s[l,r]$.
+If hashes are same means that two half parts are same and substring is a palindrome.

 If there are many queries of this type, then each query can be answered in $O(1)$, after $O(n)$ preprocessing.

 ```cpp